nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/lab/README.md

 ### People Model

-Finish the routes for the people model
+Finish the routes for the people model.
+Schema validation is not required.

 - Add the contents of the `PUT` operation for the people route
 - Add the contents of the `DELETE` operation for the people route